Our Curriculum 2024 - 2025

 Art and Design

-In art, pupils will learn about some of the most famous pieces of art that have been created and the artists that created them.
-They will also learn how to produce their own pieces of art in a range of different forms.
+In art, pupils will learn about well-known and local artists and designers and some of the pieces of art that have been created.
+They will also learn how to produce their own pieces of art in a range of different forms including sketching, painting, sculpture and collage.
 We ensure pupils have lots of chances to practice the basic skills so that they are able to use their knowledge to create their own pieces of art as part of our broad and balanced curriculum linked closely to our Learning Challenges.
+We use the Kapow scheme of work to ensure that the children's experiences and skills progress throughout their time at St Andrew's.

 Design Technology